mesosphere/mesos-dns/CONTRIBUTING.md

   - The design doc should be checked in to `design/NNNN-shortname.md`, where `NNNN` is the GitHub issue number and `shortname` is a short name (a few dash-separated words at most).
-  - The design doc should follow the templat found below.
+  - The design doc should follow the template found below.
   - The design doc should address any specific issues asked for during the initial discussion.
   - It is expected that the design doc may go through multiple checked-in revisions.